guilhermesam/guilhermesam/README.md

 ### Hello there 👋

-I'm a software enginner student in Universidade Federal do Pampa, located in Alegrete, Rio Grande do Sul, Brazil.
+I'm a software enginnering student in Universidade Federal do Pampa, located in Alegrete, Rio Grande do Sul, Brazil.

 🇧🇷 Brazilian developer;